ut3/ramstetter.com/content/posts/open-source/index.md

 - FOSS
 ---

 I'm trying to increase my upstream commits.
-After years of working for companies for whom FOSS is a secondary priority, I'd like to contribute."
+After years of working for companies for whom FOSS is a secondary priority, I'd like to contribute.

 <div class="bottom-margin">